scitran/client/Data-organization.md

 * Update metadata
 * Download or upload content from within the container (e.g., Files, Sessions, Acquisitions)

-There are many [SDK Object methods](https://flywheel-io.github.io/core/branches/master/matlab/flywheel.html#).
+There are many [SDK methods](https://flywheel-io.github.io/core/branches/master/matlab/flywheel.html#flywheel-class), and one purpose of scitran is to simplify using these methods.

 This simple illustration uses a Project to find the files.
 ```
 project = st.lookup('adni/ADNI: T1');
 adniProjectFiles = project.files;